lilanxiao/Invar3D/prepare_data/README.md

-# Preperation for ScanNet data
+# Preparation for ScanNet data

 The code in this folder is modified from ScanNet [official repo](https://github.com/ScanNet/ScanNet).
 **Warning**: Due to the large amount of data, the code for data preparation is not fully tested yet.